Disclosure Requirements and Notice of Changes

 - Leave of Absences: you must inform CPSM of an extended period of absences from your practice, including a Leave of Absence, health leave, or maternity or parental leave.

-- Leaving Your Practice: If you are leaving, moving or closing your medical practice, you must follow these specific steps in the Standard of Practice - Practice Management.
+- Leaving Your Practice: If you are leaving, moving or closing your medical practice, you must follow the specific steps outlined in the Standard of Practice - Practice Management.

 - Further training: If you have completed training or achieved a new certification, you are asked to inform CPSM so that your file is up to date.
 Doing so will save you time at renewal.